 Exposure to communicable diseases transmitted in human blood and body fluids.
-Exposure to air borne respiratory diseases while working in an enclosed space for an extended period of time in direct contact with patients.
-Working in a dimly lit environment to view sonographic images can pose moderate eye strain exertion.
+Exposure to airborne respiratory diseases while working in an enclosed space for an extended period of time.
+Working in dim lighted environments to view sonographic images can pose moderate eye strain exertion.